 You might be new to the world of premium vanilla, or you might be an old-hand.
 Either way, this post will tell you all you need to know about storing and caring for your Native Vanilla beans (also known as pods).

-By following this guide, you will ensure that your ethically-sourced and organically grown vanilla will remain in prime condition for up to a year.
+By following this guide on how to store vanilla beans, you will ensure that your ethically-sourced and organically grown vanilla will remain in prime condition for up to a year.

 Unlike vanilla extract, beans don’t last forever.
 If stored correctly, vanilla beans can last anywhere from six months to three years without losing potency.
 While perfectly safe and usable, the quality in aroma, flavor and supple texture has been known to diminish after a year.